Thunder25Beast/OOPS_assignment/README.md

-# Car Inventory Management System in C++
+# Car Inventory Management System in Python

 ## Description
-This project demonstrates Object-Oriented Programming concepts using a car-themed inventory management system in C++.
+This project demonstrates Object-Oriented Programming concepts using a car-themed inventory management system in Python.
 Concepts include encapsulation, inheritance, and polymorphism.

 ## Instructions
-1. Compile and run each task's code using a C++ compiler.
+1. Compile and run each task's code using a python compiler.
 2. Modify and extend the code as needed for additional features.

 ## Requirements
-- C++ compiler supporting C++11 or higher.
+- python compiler.